Editor’s Note: This article was originally published in September 2016.

-(Sadly, nearby Santa Cruz's short-lived Brussels Sprouts Festival was sacked years ago due to complete lack of interest.)
+(Sadly, nearby Santa Cruz’s short-lived Brussels Sprouts Festival was sacked years ago because of a complete lack of interest.)

-Palates will have to wait until next August to partake in the summer's biggest food fests -- from the San Francisco Street Food Festival to Eat Drink SF, a four-day, foodie colossus featuring the region's top chefs and restaurants.
+Traditionally in August, palates can partake in the summer’s biggest food fests – from the San Francisco Street Food Festival to Eat Drink SF, a four-day, foodie colossus featuring the region’s top chefs and restaurants.

 This story was originally published in September 2016.